$0 United States Curriculum Matching Matrix — Find the Right Curriculum for Your Child's Learning Style, Budget, and Worldview

 One parent swears by The Good and the Beautiful.
 Another says it's "too light."
 Someone recommends Saxon because "it builds mastery," and someone else says Saxon made their child hate math permanently.
 A third parent links to a $47/month online program and says it "teaches itself" — but the fine print mentions $800 in annual consumables and a required teacher's manual sold separately.

 You don't need more opinions.
-You need a way to compare them.
+You need a filter.

-The United States Curriculum Matching Matrix is a structured, data-driven comparison tool that lets you filter 200+ homeschool curricula by the variables that actually matter to your family: budget (including hidden costs like shipping, manipulatives, and consumable refills), learning style, worldview, prep time, and grade range.
+The United States Curriculum Matching Matrix is built on a 5-Variable Filter — learning style, true cost, worldview, prep time, and neurotype — that lets you compare 200+ homeschool curricula by the dimensions that actually predict whether a program will work in your home.
+Instead of reading reviews one at a time and holding the comparisons in your head, you set your family's variables and see which programs pass all five gates.
 It's the tool you wish existed when you first typed "best homeschool curriculum" into Google and got 4 million results.

 Side-by-Side Comparison Matrices

 Every major curriculum — from Abeka to Waldorf — compared in a scannable table format.
-No more opening 20 tabs and trying to remember which one offered the K-8 bundle.
+Because the alternative is opening 20 tabs, reading 20 individual reviews, and trying to reconstruct the comparison from memory by the time you reach tab number seven.
 Each entry includes the publisher, grade range, subject coverage, worldview classification, and approach (mastery vs. spiral, textbook vs. hands-on, online vs. print).

 Learning Style Matching Filters